 The r[KA, CL, V] is defined at the 'ID' level, so each individual in the population has an independent sample of this multivariate normal distribution.

 Bernoulli Distribution

-The Bernoulli is univariate discrete distribution used to model binary variables, and written in PoPy as:- prob_success - probability of success of the bernouilli trial
+The Bernoulli is univariate discrete distribution used to model binary variables, and written in PoPy as:-

 '''

 y ~ bernoulli(prob_success)

 '''

 The Bernoulli models the distribution of a single Bernoulli trial.